 Types of Council meetings

-Brisbane City Council's Ordinary meetings are held in the City Hall Council Chamber (public access via Level 2), 64 Adelaide Street, Brisbane on Tuesdays commencing at 2pm (except during recess periods).
+Brisbane City Council's Ordinary meetings are in City Hall Council Chamber, 64 Adelaide Street, Brisbane.
+Public access is via level 2.
+Meetings are on Tuesdays at 2pm (except during recess periods).

-The Chairman of the Council, elected by the Councillors, presides over each meeting.
+The Chairman of Council, elected by the Councillors, presides over each meeting.
 The Lord Mayor does not chair the proceedings.
-The bells are rung at 2pm to summon Councillors to the Chamber.
+The bells ring at 2pm to summon Councillors to the chamber.

-Official business of meetings are noted in the minutes of proceedings.
+Official business of meetings are in the minutes of proceedings.

 A typical meeting agenda includes:

 - Apologies and leave of absence.

 - Confirmation of minutes.